Reading at Hucklow

 4. Reading areas are used daily by the children to enjoy quality texts that match their interests.

-6. We use school reading planners to build on Home/School links and partnership.
-Parents sign and date when their child has read and uses the planner to record any comments.
+6. We use reading planners to build on home/school links and partnership.
+Parents sign and date when their child has read and use the planner to record any comments.
+We run a reading incentive to encourage children to read more regularly at home.

 7. Assessment is completed through the use of Rising Stars and PM benchmarking every half term.

-8. Phase training for Teachers and TAs to ensure confidence in the delivery of teaching reading.
+8. Whole school and Phase training for Teachers and TAs to ensure confidence in the delivery of teaching reading.

 KS2 – Features of effective practice at Hucklow

-1. Daily guided reading sessions and weekly comprehension sessions.
-Content domains taught discretely in reading comprehension sessions, building up to children accessing more than one content domain per session.
+1. KS2 teach through a mixture of Guided Reading and Book study sessions.
+Content domains are taught in the Book Study sessions, building up to children accessing more than one content domain per session.

-2. Targeted interventions for children highlighted during pupil progress meetings (Switch on Reading, FFT)
+2. Targeted interventions for children highlighted during pupil progress meetings (Switch on Reading, FFT, Holistic Reading).

-3. Accelerated Reader used in Year 5/6 to accelerate progress.
+3. Accelerated Reader is used in Year 5/6 to accelerate progress.

 4. Each year group aims for children to make expected progress over the year and we accelerate children’s progress in order to narrow and close the gaps.
 We aim for children to reach the expected standard by the end of Year 6 and some to be working at greater depth.